IDEA-NTHU-Taiwan/lemmatizer-tagger/README.md

-# Online Java NLP Tools
+# Java Lemmatizer and POS Tagger

-Simple implementation of the Stanford POS Tagger and
+Simple implementation of the Stanford POS Tagger and MIT Word Stemmer/Lemmatizer

 ## Installation